 - Wi-Fi: This shows amount of power used by your device’s Wi-Fi radio.
 It always uses some amount of power when you’re connected to Wi-Fi, and even when you’re not connected as it searches for available connections.
 You could save some power by disabling WI-Fi when you’re not using a Wi-Fi network.

 - Cell Standby: Assuming you’re using a device with a cellular connection, that cellular radio is always using some power.
 If you have a weak cellular signal, this could result in higher power usage.

 - Android OS: This accounts for all the battery power used by the underlying Android operating system, which manages your running processes, interfaces with your hardware, and does all that low-level stuff.

 - Android System: Despite the name, this is separate from the Android operating system itself.
-It represents the battery power used by things like the Settings app itself, input devices, and various other system services.
+It represents the battery power used by things like the Settings app, input devices, and various other system services.
 You could make it use a bit less battery power by enabling battery saver mode.

-- Google Services: This includes a variety of services, including Google Play Services, the Google account manager, Google services framework, and Google backup transport.
+- Google Play Services: This includes a variety of services, including Google Play Services, the Google account manager, Google services framework, and Google backup transport.
 This is just another package of services used by your Android device.
-Battery saver mode can reduce power used by these background processes in a pinch, too.
+Battery saver mode can reduce power used by these background processes, too.